04 Mar A Guide to Web Design & Web Development.

 Do I Need a Web Designer/Web Developer?

-website for your business, be prepared to hire both a web designer and web developer.
+If you’re looking to have a well-made and fully functioning website for your business, be prepared to hire both a web designer and web developer.
 Web designing and web development are, as we’ve established, two different ball games.
 So, when hiring a freelance expert, don’t be surprised if they only offer services in one area, rather than both.

 I’m Still Confused.